i5hi/helpers/vault.md

+## Secret Management with HashiCorp Vault on Debian 9-10: Part 1

-In this multi-part tutorial series, we will cover setup and management HashiCortp Vault on Debian 9/10 (and Ubuntu 18/19/20).
-Part 1 covers basic setup and usage of vault.
-Rather than using vault in dev mode, we will deploy a production ready vault with minimal hardening to start and add security features based on our infrastructural requirements.
+In this multi-part tutorial series, we will cover setup and management of HashiCorp Vault on Debian 9/10 (and Ubuntu 18/19/20).
+Part 1 will cover basic setup and usage of vault.
+Rather than using vault in dev mode, we will deploy a production ready vault with minimal hardening.
+We will then handpick security features based on our infrastructural requirements.

 ## Introduction

 Vault is a secret management tool which solves the problem of secret sprawl by centralizing the storage of secrets.

-#### What is secret sprawl?
+### Secret Sprawl

 All applications use secrets, like database passwords or api keys.